iAj43/DemoTechnicalChallenge/README.md

 ## Testing

 You can find unit tests in the `Tests` folder of the project.
 Use Xcode’s testing tools to run them.
 Just make sure you have an internet connection to pull data from GitHub.

-## Future Improvements

-Here are some ideas for future updates:

-- Add more features to improve user experience, like a pull-to-refresh option.
-- Enhance error handling to give clearer feedback during network issues.
-- Optimize image caching and loading for even better performance.

 ## Notes